apexrest/apex-openstreetmap-plugin/README.md

 ### Map markers

-To support different markers colors the [leaflet-color-markers](https://github.com/pointhi/leaflet-color-markers) was integrated to the plugin:
+To support different markers colors the [leaflet-color-markers](https://github.com/pointhi/leaflet-color-markers) were integrated to the plugin:

 ```
 assets/markers/